hotrodorm/hotrod/hotrod-project/docs/docs-4/guides/hello-world.md

     rows.stream().forEach(r -> System.out.println(r));

     // 3.
-Use the configuration file to define Nitro queries
+Add a configuration file (not included in this example) to define Nitro queries

   }